 MLW M-630 708 710 717

-A total of 18 M-630 locomotives were purchased for mainline service in 1970.
-1971, and 1973.
+A total of 18 M-630 locomotives were purchased for mainline service in 1970, 1971, and 1973.
 My models depict No. 708 as repainted for the British Columbia Railway, No. 710 still in Pacific Great Eastern livery, and No. 717 in original BCR livery.
 My models are Atlas C-630 mechanisms riding on Briggs Models Dofasco trucks with Briggs Models M-630 replacement body shells and detail kits, and numerous detail parts.
 I elected to retain the Atlas short hoods and mated them to the Briggs Models long hoods.
 These models have been re-equipped with ESU LokSound Micro Select decoders programmed with the ALCO 251 16 cylinder engine (electric start version) and K5H horn.
 They have independent front and rear lights, ditch lights and cab lights.
+Two further units are completed and awaiting decoders and lighting.

 BCR RCC CAR RCC 2